preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/settings-open-ai/index.rst

 + **AI alias**: Add the label to be used in the UI here.
 + **Deployment name**: Add the name for the deployment you are using.
 + **API version**: Select tha appropriate API version here.
+(In Omnia 7.5, this option is not available, it's now set automatically).

 Dall-E configuration
 *********************
-Here you can set the API version for Dall-E.
+Here you can set the API version for Dall-E. (In Omnia 7.5, this option is not available, it's now set automatically).

 .. image:: settings-open-ai-dalle.png